-I came across this post for making home-made bath crayons the other day, and was inspired by the photograph accompanying it to try my own.
+I came across a tutorial for making home-made bath crayons the other day, and was inspired by the photograph accompanying it to try my own.
 In the end I used the post more for inspiration rather than anything else, because my bath crayons looked absolutely nothing like the beautiful translucent ones shown in the photograph there – all I can say is that I have my suspicions that those may not have been created with normal soap flakes using the very simple method described.
 Still, after a certain amount of trial and error based on the instructions given, I did manage to produce some workable bath crayons.
 I should point out that unlike some of the commercial ones available, these cannot be left to float about in the bath, as they will just turn to gunk very quickly, so they are best kept in a soap dish.
 Me and the kids had great fun making them though it was a wonderfully messy activity, although my youngest who is rather fastidious about these things, did not want to get his hands messy by rolling them.
 I did try moulding them instead, but I didn’t find this was terribly successful.

 Anyway, here is the technique I used in the end:

 You will need

 - Packet of soap flakes – about 1 tablespoon of flakes is needed to make 1 crayon, depending upon the size of the crayon